readthedocs-fr/notions/poo/abstraction/README.md

 This course aims to explain abstraction, a fundamental principle commonly used in object-oriented programming.
 Abstraction allows, paradoxically, to bring both restriction and facility of access at different levels in a program through interfaces.
 This principle is mainly covered in the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) definition, belonging to the **SOLID** conception principles.
 It allows a clearer, more secure, and more modulable code. <br>

-Although this principle is applicable to many language of programming, examples will be written in `Java` for this course.
+Although this principle is applicable to many programming languages, the examples will be written in `Java` for this course.

 ## Table of contents